8 reasons Reykjavik is one of Europe's most unusual city breaks

 For winter, though, the city is bathed in darkness for much of the time, with the sun rising around 11 am on its shortest days, providing only a few hours' reprieve before setting over a crisp, snow-laden landscape.
 It might sound depressing, but winter in Iceland is magical, if only for the strikingly pink sunrises.

-6. Because it has some pretty unconventional attractions
+It has some unconventional attractions

 In no other city in the world will you find so many people willing to queue to visit a defunct power station.
 As unglamorous as it sounds, though, Reykjavik's premier attraction is indeed part of a disused power plant.
-Sitting just outside the city on the Reykjanes Peninsula, the Blue Lagoon is a striking sea of topaz among a desolate volcanic landscape.

 Swimming in the Blue Lagoon in mid winter, Iceland - photo courtesy of www.bluelagoon.com